-- 3.1 Representations have been received on this application from the Police and the Council's Pollution Team as responsible authorities under the Licensing Act 2003.
-The Police have also included an impact statement with their representations which draws together concerns that have been raised with them by local residents.
-A Ward Councillor has also made representations and again, those draw together concerns that have been raised with the Councillor by residents.
-Copies are attached at Appendix A4. - 3.2 The applicant has been provided with a written copy of the representations made. - 3.3 The applicant has subsequently submitted seven short video clips in support of their application.
-These have been sent to the parties who have made representations and will be available for the licensing sub committee to view at the hearing.
+- 3.1 Representations have been received on this application.
+Copies are attached at Appendix A3. - 3.2 The applicant has been provided with a written copy of the representations made. - 3.3 In response to the representations made, the applicant has submitted further information in support of their application and a copy is attached at Appendix A4.
+A copy of this has been provided to the parties who have made representations.